rishi-raj-jain/suplovers-astro/src/content/about_us/en/index.md

 philosophy:
     heading: Our Philosophy
     subheading:
         main: The values that represent
         span: SUPLOVERS.CO
     description: >
-        We are committed to strengthening the connection between people and nature through paddleboarding.
-We believe that this experience is not just a sport but an opportunity to immerse oneself in the beauty of our aquatic environments and learn to enjoy them consciously.
+        We are dedicated to strengthening the connection between people and nature through paddleboarding.
+We believe that this experience is not only a sport, but an opportunity to immerse yourself in the beauty of our aquatic environments and learn to enjoy them in a conscious way.
     button_text: WhatsApp
     button_link: Link here
     image: